mayajuman/mayajuman.github.io/index.md

 I am an aspiring evolutionary biologist, interested in disease ecology, biogeography, conservation, and natural history collections. <a href="research">My research</a> thus far has spanned herpetology and mammalogy; phylogenetics and morphometrics; and Madagascar and Southeast Asia, always relying heavily on museum collections.
 I graduated from Yale University with a B.S. in Ecology and Evolutionary Biology in 2020.

 In the fall of 2022, I'll be starting my PhD in Biological Sciences at the University of Cambridge as a <a href="https://www.gatescambridge.org/biography/18513/" target="_blank">Gates Cambridge Scholar</a>.
-My PhD research will focus on anthropogenic and ecological drivers of zoonotic emergence from bat populations.

 Thanks for stopping by!